Alex Bregman Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in MLB.

-- The Yankees have a 3.91 team ERA that ranks 10th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (133 total, 1.2 per game).
+- Yankees pitchers combine to allow 135 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Severino (2-5) gets the starting nod for the Yankees in his 13th start of the season.
-He has a 7.49 ERA in 57 2/3 innings pitched, with 50 strikeouts.
+- Cortes makes the start for the Yankees, his 12th of the season.
+He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Baltimore Orioles, when the righty tossed 3 1/3 innings, surrendering nine earned runs while giving up 10 hits.
+- In his most recent appearance on Wednesday, May 31, the left-hander tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.